-Associate of Arts Degree with Business Coursework Transfer to MSU-Northern
+Associate of Arts Degree with Business Coursework Transfer to University of Providence

-The Associate of Arts with articulated coursework in Accounting and Business is designed for students interested in a baccalaureate degree in Business Administration at MSU-Northern.
+The Associate of Arts with articulated coursework in Business is designed for students interested in a baccalaureate degree in Business Administration at the University of Providence.

 The Associate of Arts (AA) includes education across academic disciplines.
 Focusing on integration of information while increasing a student's employability, the AA is designed for transferability to a baccalaureate program.